JWhist/AT_Proto_Filter_UI/README.md

 ## Prerequisites

 - Node.js 14 or later
-- The AT Protocol backend server running on `localhost:8080`
+- The AT Protocol backend server (for local development: `localhost:8080`)

 ## Installation